 Your veterinarian will perform a physical examination of your cat and ask you some questions to determine if the diarrhea is acute or chronic?
 If there have been any changes to your cat’s diet, possible exposure to toxins, or other symptoms you may have noticed.

 The type and colour of diarrhea, along with accompanying symptoms as well as your cat’s age can help your veterinarian narrow down a cause.
 For example, a kitten is more likely to have eaten something he shouldn’t, a senior cat is at greater risk of hyperthyroidism or cancer.

 Tests will vary depending on other symptoms your cat is displaying and may include the following:

-FIV and FeLV tests.
+FIV and FeLV blood tests.

-Thyroid test to evaluate for hyperthyroidism in middle-aged to older cats.
+Thyroid test: To evaluate for hyperthyroidism in middle-aged to older cats.

-X-Rays to check for blockage, foreign body or tumour and assess the internal organs.
+X-Rays: To check for blockage, foreign body or tumour and assess the internal organs.

-Ultrasound to evaluate for cancer or intestinal blockage and assess the internal organs.
+Ultrasound: To evaluate for cancer or intestinal blockage and assess the internal organs.

-Colonoscopy and biopsy.
-Similar to the endoscopy, a thin flexible tube is passed into the rectum and colon to view the structures and take a biopsy if necessary.
+Colonoscopy and biopsy: Similar to the endoscopy, a thin flexible tube is passed into the rectum and colon to view the structures and take a biopsy if necessary.

 Treatment naturally depends on the cause of diarrhea.
 Your veterinarian may recommend that you withhold food if your cat seems otherwise fit and well, water should still be provided.
 Food may be re-introduced after a day, this will usually be bland to rest the gastrointestinal tract.